Overview

 synchronous function

-Even though the effect may start asynchronous tasks, it must itself come as a non-async function, that is, it must run and return immediately.
+Even though the effect can start asynchronous tasks, it must itself come as a non-async function, that is, it must run and return immediately.
 As such, we may not use await directly in its body, but we may define an async function which uses await in its body and call that function instead.

 function myEffect() {